-High Energy!
-Ranveer Singh Gets A Rockstars Welcome In Germany!
+High Energy Ranveer Singh Gets A Rockstar's Welcome In Germany!
 View Pics

 Funky Sunglasses

-Ranveer Singh is seen sporting a super funky sunglasses.
+Ranveer Singh is seen sporting a pair of super funky sunglasses.

 High Energy